Artificial Intelligence

 AI models outperformed 54.5% of human analysts in predicting earnings direction - and their advantage was largest where financial statements were most complex.

 The institutions are already there.
-Goldman Sachs found a 30% productivity boost for AI-assisted financial analysis tasks.
-Norway's Government Pension Fund - the world's largest sovereign wealth fund - reported roughly 20% productivity gains after deploying Claude internally, equivalent to ~213,000 reclaimed work hours.
-These aren't startups experimenting with chatbots - they're the most resource-rich research operations on the planet, and they're rebuilding their workflows around AI.
+Goldman Sachs found a 30% productivity boost for AI-assisted financial analysis tasks[2].
+Norway's Government Pension Fund - the world's largest sovereign wealth fund - reported roughly 20% productivity gains after deploying Claude internally, equivalent to ~213,000 reclaimed work hours[3].
+These aren't startups experimenting with chatbots.
+They're the most resource-rich research operations on the planet, and they're rebuilding their workflows around AI.
+Independent finance-agent benchmarks confirm the trend: Claude Sonnet 4.6 ranks among the top performers on finance-specific evaluations[4].

 Before you read further - do this now